esbmc/esbmc/README.md

 ### Differences from CBMC

-ESBMC forked from CBMC v2.9 in 2008, the C Bounded Model Checker.
+ESBMC is a fork of CBMC v2.9 (2008), the C Bounded Model Checker.
 The primary differences between the two are:

 * CBMC focuses on SAT-based encodings of unrolled programs while ESBMC targets SMT-based encodings.
 * CBMC's concurrency support is an entirely symbolic encoding of a concurrent program in one SAT formulae, while ESBMC explores each interleaving individually.